leo-gan/GLD.SerializerBenchmark/README.md

 Any distributed system requires serializing to transfer data through the wires or to save data on the data store.
 The serializers used to be hidden in adapters and proxies, where developers did not deal with the serialization process explicitly.
 The WCF serialization is an example, when all we need to know is where to place the **[Serializable]** attributes.
 Contemporary tendencies bring serializers to the surface.
 In Windows .NET development the explicit serialization probably has started when James Newton-King created the **Json.Net** serializer and Microsoft officially declared it the recommended serializer for .NET.

-**More than 20 .NET serializers tested here.** If the serializer can use several serializing formats (like the Json and th binary formats), I've tested all of them.
+**More than 20 .NET serializers tested here.** If the serializer can use several serializing formats (like the Json and the binary formats), I've tested all of them.

 [Analysis of the Results is here.]( https://github.com/leo-gan/GLD.SerializerBenchmark/blob/master/GLD.SerializerBenchmark/Analysis.ipynb)